 We found the hardware was all pretty solid.
 There were no issues with tuning stability, and the tuning machines themselves made fine-tuning a simple affair.
 The intonation was good, and even though it’s on the more affordable end of the scale, nothing about it felt cheap.

 Verdict: If you’re looking for an afforable Gibson ES-335 alternative, and having a guitar from a well-known brand is important to you, the Ibanez Artcore AS73 has got to be one of the best options out there.
 It looks great, offers excellent playability, and has a really versatile range of tones that’s sure to keep any player happy.

 Sometimes the best ES-335 alternative is simply an ES-335.
 This Epiphone offers authentic looks and feel, with high end components, incredible aesthetics, and superb build quality.

-Just like the Gibson, it had a layered maple body, and a solid maple center block, all combining to deliver tons of punch and the same kind of resonance and sustain as you’d expect from a quality semi hollow guitar.
+Just like the Gibson, it had a layered-maple body, and a solid-maple center block, all combining to deliver tons of punch and the kind of resonance and sustain you’d expect from a quality semi-hollow guitar.

-It had Epiphone Alnico PRO humbucking pickups, which are effectively the full size versions of those in the Riviera we tested.
-They gave us tons of variety in our tone, from crisp cleans, to warm neck tones, and snarling, angry lead tones from the bridge position.
-It had a diverse sound, and we were thoroughly impressed.
+It had Epiphone Alnico PRO humbucking pickups, which are effectively the full-size versions of those in the Riviera we tested.
+They gave us tons of variety in our tone, from crisp cleans to warm neck tones, plus snarling, angry lead tones from the bridge position.
+It had a diverse sound and we were thoroughly impressed.

-Verdict: Had it not been for the sticky neck, we think the Epiphone ES-335 would likely have been our top pick.
-In all other areas, it makes a great alternative to the Gibson, especially if budgetary restraints are the reason you’re looking for an alternative to begin with.
-It offers extraordinary value for money, and comes highly recommended (check our full review here).
+Verdict: Had it not been for the sticky neck, the Epiphone ES-335 would likely have been our top pick.
+In all other areas, it makes a great alternative to the Gibson, especially if budgetary restraints are driving your decision.
+It offers extraordinary value for your money and comes highly recommended (check our full review here).